The Nines (band): History

 Sony Music released The Nines' Gran Jukle's Field with an additional singles collection in Japan in December 2019.
-In 2020 the Nines' label T.A.S Gold released their album "Reflections" globally.
+In 2020 the Nines' label T.A.S Gold released their album Reflections globally.

+In 2025 the Nines released their first album in 5 years ‘Echoes of Past Future’ to rave reviews with an additional 3 songs with the CD purchase.